mi-kaneyon/attendance/README.md

 ```
 - default epoch is 10.
 If you feel insufficient, you can adjust parameter.
+### After training create and save model.pth file in the script directory.

 ## attendance.py
 **This is main script recognize member**